Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Since the people involved in these procedures include some who are unfamiliar with procedures for maintaining confidentiality of personnel matters, training in personnel confidentiality is probably required.
 And since many of those already familiar with personnel matters are probably unfamiliar with the ways of risk management, they might also require some training.

 Because the set of people with access to a given controlled-access document or decision can vary with the content of the document or decision, the requirement for confidentiality of some risk plan components can become cumbersome.
 But the alternatives — either noncompliance with regulations or poor risk management or both — is worse.
-First in this series Go to top Top Next issue: Indicators of Lock-In: I Next Issue
+Personnel-Sensitive Risks: I First issue in this series Go to top Top Next issue: Indicators of Lock-In: I Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!